brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 ```
 systemctl status mip6d
 ```
-13. Check the tunnel in Mobile Node using:
+13. Check the tunnel in the Mobile Node using:
 ```
 ifconfig
 ```
-14. Ping from Correspondence Node to Mobile Node using the HoA.
+14. Ping from the Correspondence Node to the Mobile Node using the HoA.
-15. Move the Mobile Node from the Home Network to Foreign Network.
+15. Move the Mobile Node from the Home Network to the Foreign Network.
 16. Check the reachability.

 ## Conclusion